flowable/flowable-engine/docs/docusaurus/docs/cmmn/ch03-API.md

 Cases are an integral part of software projects and they should be tested in the same way normal application logic is tested: with unit tests.
 Since Flowable is an embeddable Java engine, writing unit tests for business cases is as simple as writing regular unit tests.

-Flowable supports JUnit versions 4 and 5 styles of unit testing.
+Flowable supports JUnit Jupiter styles of unit testing.

-In the JUnit 5 style one needs to use the org.flowable.cmmn.engine.test.FlowableCmmnTest annotation or register the org.flowable.cmmn.engine.test.FlowableCmmnExtension manually.
+In the JUnit Jupiter style one needs to use the org.flowable.cmmn.engine.test.FlowableCmmnTest annotation or register the org.flowable.cmmn.engine.test.FlowableCmmnExtension manually.
-The FlowableCmmnTest annotation is just a meta annotation and the does the registration of the FlowableCmmnExtension (i.e. it does @ExtendWith(FlowableCmmnExtension.class)).
+The FlowableCmmnTest annotation is just a meta-annotation and does the registration of the FlowableCmmnExtension (i.e. it does @ExtendWith(FlowableCmmnExtension.class)).
 This will make the CmmnEngine and the services available as parameters into the test and lifecycle methods (@BeforeAll, @BeforeEach, @AfterEach, @AfterAll).
 Before each test the cmmnEngine will be initialized by default with the flowable.cmmn.cfg.xml resource on the classpath.
 In order to specify a different configuration file the org.flowable.cmmn.engine.test.CmmnConfigurationResource annotation needs to be used (see the second example).